 However, a strong gap remains between V4 capitals and Vienna: an older EU member state, Austria belongs, if we look at the country’s wealth, living and social conditions or other economic indicators, to the Western part of the bloc rather than Central and Eastern Europe.
 The continued and regular clashes between Vienna and V4 neighbors (the recent clash with Slovakia over nuclear energy or family allowances are only two of many examples) should serve as a reminder that, despite their strong historical and cultural ties, these countries’ current political agenda and economic prospects widely differ.

-V4+2: the Visegrad Group’s strong links with Romania and Bulgaria
+V4+2: the Visegrad Group + Romania and Bulgaria

 The shift of Romania and Bulgaria towards closer Visegrád cooperation is criticized by many pro-EU activists and commentators, who fear Sofia and Bucharest might shift further away from the EU if they move too close to the ‘trouble-makers’ in Warsaw and Budapest.